Rick Amor

 Support

 Wove paper.
-Identified papers: Somerset paper; Hahnemühle paper; Velin Arches 250 gsm paper.
+Identified papers: Somerset paper; Hahnemühle paper; Velin Arches 250 gsm paper; BFK Rives paper with watermark: ‘BFK RIVES / FRANCE’ with infinity symbol.

 Dimensions